-Recycling Program

-Describe the following:
+Recycling Program - Describe the following:

 - 1. The type and size of the recycling program. - 2.
 The types of solid waste materials recycled. - 3.
-Other materials recycled, including hazardous materials or emerging contaminants. - 4.
-The installation composting program. - 5.
+Other materials recycled, including hazardous materials. - 4.
+The installation composting program, if one exists. - 5.
 All solid waste reductions achieved through recycling. - 6.
-Cost savings (total solid waste management costs) from recycling. - 7.
-Closed-loop recycling projects. - 8.
-Source reduction projects. - 9.
-New recycling technologies or techniques used in recycling. - 10.
+Cost avoidance (total solid waste management costs) from recycling. - 7.
+Use of recycled building materials. - 8.
+New recycling technologies or techniques used in recycling. - 9.
 How activities or communities benefited from the recycling program.